This article recently appeared in the September/October 2018 issue of LDS Living magazine.

-In order to truly appreciate the spirit of the temple as well as the covenants we make there, we need to go into it prepared and, while inside, be more involved with the experience.
+In order to truly appreciate the spirit of the temple as well as the covenants we make there, we need to go prepared and, while inside, be more involved with the experience.
 With a greater effort on our part, our temple trips can be more consistently inspiring.
 Here are a few things you can do to improve your temple experience.

 1. Clear your schedule of as many things as possible before going.

 Though many of us try to make the temple a priority, sometimes we can go to the temple haphazardly, throwing it into our already busy schedules as if it’s merely a task to be done instead of a chance to give ourselves to the Lord.
-Sandwiched between things we need to accomplish, our temple trips can be made with too much haste, and we can be too distracted while inside.
+Sandwiched between things we need to accomplish, our temple trips can be made with too much haste, and we can be too distracted while we are inside.

 2. Take a family name.

 Taking family names has changed my temple experience, and I know it will do the same for you.
-You’ll feel an increased love for your own family and an increased gratitude for the Plan of Salvation and your part in it.
+You’ll feel an increased love for your own family and an increased gratitude for the plan of salvation and your part in it.

 3. Pray beforehand and with purpose.